 ESRC resubmissions policy

-ESRC does not allow the resubmission of any previously unsuccessful proposals, unless you have been explicitly invited to do so.
+We do not allow the resubmission of any previously unsuccessful proposals, unless you have been explicitly invited to resubmit.
 Where there is compelling evidence from peer review, we will invite a small number of resubmissions where advised by the Grant Assessment Panels (GAPs), or equivalent.

 If you submit a proposal to another Research Council and it is judged to be out of their remit before undergoing peer review, you can submit it to us if it is within our remit.

-The purpose of our invitation-only policy is to allow for the modification and/or further development and improvement of only those proposals that have the potential to be a highly competitive proposal with a genuine prospect of being funded.
-There is no guarantee that a resubmitted proposal will be successful, as it will be in competition with an entirely new tranche of proposals.
+The purpose of our invitation-only policy is to allow for the modification and/or further development and improvement of proposals that have the potential to be highly competitive and which have a genuine prospect of being funded.
+There is no guarantee that a resubmitted proposal will be successful, as it will be in competition with a new set of proposals.
 We will, however, look to invite some reviewers and assessors who commented on the previously submitted proposal.

 Where a resubmission is invited, a covering letter summarising the major revisions must accompany the proposal.
 If you are resubmitting a proposal following an invitation to do so, you must complete a new submission through the Je-S system and you should identify your application as an invited resubmission using the appropriate tick-box.